To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Zanu-PF deputy secretary for youth Edison Chakanyuka told Mugabe during his 90th birthday celebrations in Marondera last week that the youth were desperate for land.

 "We, together with the war veterans, played a big role in the land reform programme.
-But we did not receive land.
-When are we also going to benefit from the land reform programme?" he asked while delivering a vote of thanks at the birthday party.

 Last week, the war veterans' spokesperson in Chiredzi, Ezra Charinda, told the M&G that war vets wanted government to give them part of the estate belonging to sugar milling giant Tongaat Hulett.